iled/gsimcli/docs/gui.rst

 You also can specify if this sorting is done in ascending or descending order.
-For instance, for the **Variance** sorting method, if you disable **Ascending order**, it will sort all stations by greater variance (which is the default).
+For instance, for the **Variance** sorting method, if you disable **Ascending order**, it will sort all stations by greater variance (which is the default option).

 Missing data last
 ^^^^^^^^^^^^^^^^^

-If a station have no data in the time period being processed, you can opt to homogenise that station in the first place, or only after the remaining candidate stations.
+If a station has no data in the time period being processed, you can opt to homogenise that station in the first place, or only after the remaining candidate stations.